joseaneto/laravel-google-merchant-api/README.md

 * Accessing the `lineItems` will automatically resolve and attach the corresponding model to each item.
 Of course this assumes your inserted products' `offerId` correspond to the model's ID & primary key.
 * If you haven't already started Laravel scheduler, you'll need to add the following Cron entry to your server. `* * * * * php artisan schedule:run >> /dev/null 2>&1`.
 * It's important you test that the scheduler is set up correctly.
-For this reason, the `MOIREI\GoogleMerchantApi\Events\OrderContentScoutedEvent` event is provided.
+For this reason, the `Joseaneto\GoogleMerchantApi\Events\OrderContentScoutedEvent` event is provided.
 If `debug_scout` is set to true in the config, this event is fired whenever the scheduler fires.

 #### Sandboxing